threatexpress/aggressor-scripts/beacon_webview/README.md

-# Beacon Webview
+# Beacon web view

 NOTE: This is early test code.
 It works, but may need tuning for production

-Display beacons in a graphical webview
+Display beacons in a graphical web view

-Uses a python3 script to convert the exported CSV to the JSON needed for for the webview display
+Uses a python3 script to convert the exported CSV to the JSON needed for for the web view display

 Requires the csv and json modules